 When we first established the Jack Kirby Museum and Research Center in 2005, it was intended, as our mission statement illustrates, “to promote and encourage the study, understanding, preservation and appreciation of the work of Jack Kirby.”
 Being a true bootstrap enterprise, a “brick and mortar” presence for the museum was not necessarily practical or an immediate concern, despite our desire to see it happen.

 But – whenever we set up at comic book conventions or attend any event, we’re always asked the crucial question: “Where is the museum located?
 I want to visit!”
-It’s a question we’ve fielded via snail mail, telephone, email, tweet, and Facebook, and one we’ve decided to finally tackle head-on.
+It’s a question we’ve fielded via snail mail, telephone, email, tweet, and Facebook, and one we’ve decided to tackle head-on.

 So, why is Jack Kirby still a secret?